Toggle: English / Spanish

 Treatment depends on the site and type of rhabdomyosarcoma.

 Either radiation or chemotherapy, or both, will be used before or after surgery.
 In general, surgery and radiation therapy are used to treat the primary site of the tumor.
 Chemotherapy is used to treat disease at all sites in the body.

-While aggressive treatment is usually necessary, most children with rhabdomyosarcoma will achieve long-term survival.
-Cure depends on the specific type of tumor, its location, and the amount that has spread.
+With intensive treatment, most children with rhabdomyosarcoma are able to survive long-term.
+Cure depends on the specific type of tumor, its location, and how much it has spread.